metrorailings/OwlBlog/content/posts/week-2-quick-insights.md

 Chargers run defense still remains suspect despite Thomas Davis now patrolling the middle of the field as the team's lead linebacker.

+Austin Ekeler is a beast.

+The Chargers run solid screens with Ekeler.
+Two big screens mostly negated due to iffy penalties, sadly.
+Craif Wrolstad and his referees are a litigious bunch.

+The replacement place kicker is truly terrible.
+The Chargers **desperately** need their primary field goal kicker back in action.

 ***

 ## Eagles @ Falcons